1. Do I have to register as a business opportunity?

 4. Does the Secretary of State investigate violations of the Act?

 A franchisor is exempt from filing a Texas registration statement, if the franchisor complies in all material respects in the state of Texas with the disclosure requirements and prohibitions concerning franchising in the FTC regulations applicable to the franchisor.
-HOWEVER, prior to offering for sale or selling, the seller must file a notice of exemption with the Secretary of State and pay the applicable filing fee.
+HOWEVER, prior to offering for sale or selling, the seller must file an exemption notice (PDF) with the Secretary of State.
+The filing fee for the exemption notice is $25.6.
+What information is required in the exemption notice?
+After filing my exemption notice, are there any other filings I need to submit to maintain my exemption?

-There is a form, available from the Registrations Unit, that is used for filing the exemption pursuant to an FTC franchise filing.
-It requires the name of the franchisor, the name under which the franchisor intends to do business, and the franchisor's principal business address.
+Form 2703 (PDF), the form used for filing the exemption notice with the Secretary of State, requires the legal name of the franchisor claiming the exemption, a list of all names under which the franchisor does business or intends to do business, and the principal business address of the franchisor.